fonbnk/docs/api-v2.md

-# Liquidity Bridge API Documentation (WIP)
+# Fonbnk merchant API V2 Documentation (WIP)

-> Draft V2 API for Fonbnk merchants that unifies on-ramp/off-ramp into a single Deposit/Payout flow.
+> Draft API V2 for Fonbnk merchants that unifies on-ramp/off-ramp into a single Deposit/Payout flow.

 ## Table of Contents